ESCOMP/CTSM/doc/source/tech_note/Glacier/CLM50_Tech_Note_Glacier.rst

 #.
 Over the CISM domain (typically Greenland in CESM2), CISM dictates
    glacier areas and topographic elevations, overriding the values on CLM's surface dataset.
-CISM also dictates the elevation of non-glacier land units in its domain, and atmospheric fields are downscaled to non-glacier land units only in this domain.
+CISM also dictates the elevation of non-glacier land units in its domain, and only in this domain are atmospheric fields downscaled to non-glacier land units.
 (So if you run with a stub glacier model - SGLC - then glacier areas and elevations will be taken entirely from CLM's surface dataset, and no downscaling will be done over non-glacier land units.)